testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/reuse-elements.md

 ---
 title: "Reuse Elements in an iOS Project"
-metadesc: "How to reuse pre-recorded elements via Testsigma’s Recorder for an iOS project."
+meta_desc: "How to reuse pre-recorded elements via Testsigma’s Recorder for an iOS project."
 order: 4.536
 page_id: "Reuse Elements in an iOS Project"
 warning: false